-Despite above mentioned decline in total employment, the unemployment rate for the Stellenbosch municipal area slightly improved from 11.6 per cent in 2019 to 11.3 in 2020.
-The unemployment rate was however still the second highest in the Cape Winelands District (10.8 per cent).
-This is particularly concerning given that the estimate is based on the narrow definition of unemployment i.e. the percentage of people that are able to work, but unable to find employment.

-In turn, the broad definition generally refers to people that are able to work, but not actively seeking employment (excludes those who have given up looking for work.
+Stellenbosch (11.3 per cent) has the second highest unemployment rate in the Cape Winelands District.
+It is also higher than the District average (11.3 per cent) but considerably lower that the Western Cape rate of 19.4 per cent.
+Stellenbosch's high unemployment rate is based on the narrow definition of unemployment i.e. the percentage of people that are able to work, but unable to find employment.
+The broad definition generally refers to people that are able to work, but not actively seeking employment.

-Table 14: Economic Sector Overview
+Table 13: Economic Sector Overview